 The backstory of Mr Fingers involves a farmer making a Deal with the Devil to cure his son of nightmares.
 Now consider that in relation to what we learn about deals with demons in this strip.
 Not only did that deal unleash the kid's nightmares upon the world, but the farmer is probably undergoing the same And I Must Scream fate as the demoness' pet orc.

+Evil is winning.
+They are just words Kin says at first, but then you think about it and it is terrifying.
 On the other hand, shortly afterwards, the protagonists end up in a deathtrap, while some Obviously Evil alt versions of them are in the next room, dealing with the exact same trap.
 The Good party communicate (mostly) calmly, and work together to get out alive.
 The Evil party shout at each other, interrupting each other's train of thought, getting mad at each other instead of thinking, and their Kin only figures out how the trap works just as it's about to kill them.
 Evil may be winning, but Good definitely has an advantage.

 Biscuit has been the only person to recognize Klik for what it is, and mentions that his tribe used to catch them and put them in magical cages.
 We first met Klik in one of said cages(Sold as a "bowling ball in a bird cage").
 Biscuit himself is over 600 years old, and his tribe was wiped out 200 years ago.
 Just how long was Klik trapped?
 No wonder he became so friendly and loyal to Dies Horribly and Saves a Fox

 When Kore catches up to the Goblin Adventuring Party, he catches them completely by surprise.
 Despite Big Ears being a paladin who can detect evil.
 Kore isn't just a Paladin who keeps his powers despite being evil, he's a Paladin who somehow remains good despite committing monstrous acts!